nelsonjchen/op-replay-clipper/README.md

 * comma.ai openpilot UI (including desired path, lane lines, modes, etc.)
   * Origin of codebase, Segment ID, and seconds marker branded into the clip for debugging/reporting.
 Useful for posting clips in the [comma.ai Discord's #driving-feedback and/or #openpilot-experience channel](https://discord.comma.ai), [reddit](https://www.reddit.com/r/comma_ai), [Facebook](https://www.facebook.com/groups/706398630066928), or anywhere else that takes video.
 Very useful for [making outstanding bug reports](https://github.com/commaai/openpilot/wiki/FAQ#how-do-i-report-a-bug) as well as feedback on good behavior.
 * Forward, Wide, and Driver Camera with no UI
-  * Concatenate, cut, and convert the raw, low-compatibility, and separated HEVC files to one highly compatible H.264 MP4 for easy sharing.
+  * Concatenate, cut, and convert the raw, low-compatibility, and separated HEVC files to one fairly compatible HEVC MP4 for easy sharing.
 * 360 Video
   * Rendered from Wide and Driver Camera.
 Uploadable to YouTube, viewable in VLC, and accepted by any video players or web services that take 360 videos.
 * Forward Upon Wide and 360 Forward Upon Wide